AnilDeshpande/CountryInfoApp/unit_test_todo.md

 > 4. Commit tests to `app/src/test/...` (unit) or `app/src/androidTest/...` (instrumentation) **with the naming convention** `ClassNameTest.kt`.
 > 5. Keep PRs small: **one phase per PR**.
 > 6. After pushing, run `./gradlew testDebugUnitTest jacocoTestReport` and update the coverage badge at the end of this doc.
+> 7. The application has already dependency of Mocck framework added, but use it when it is absolutely necessary and makes sense to use it

 ---